 The Workspace Model for Education

-- Imagine a Google office for kids.
+- Imagine a Googleplex for kids.
 Workspace is a state-of-the-art creative sandbox with cutting-edge technology and spaces designed for building and built for designers.

 —Jiddu Krishnamurti, philosopher, teacher, writer.